kvasdopil/ui-gen/README.md

 - ➕ **Create New Workspaces**: Create new workspaces with auto-generated names (e.g., "Workspace 1", "Workspace 2") or custom names
 - 🗑️ **Delete Workspaces**: Delete any workspace including all its screens with a confirmation dialog
 - 🔄 **Workspace-Specific State**: Each workspace maintains its own screens and viewport transform (pan/zoom) state
-- ⬅️ **Navigation**: Arrow left icon in workspace header navigates back to the files page
+- ⬅️ **Navigation**: Arrow left icon in workspace header (as a link) navigates back to the files page - hover to see destination URL
+- 📥 **Workspace Export**: Download entire workspace as a ZIP file containing all screens as standalone HTML files - download button appears on hover in workspace header

 ## User Stories